Claus Norreen

-Claus Norreen (born 5 June 1970) is a Danish musician, songwriter and record producer known for being a part of the band Aqua, which sold around 33 million records.
+Claus Norreen (born 5 June 1970) is a Danish musician known for being a part of the pop band Aqua, which sold around 33 million records.
 He left the band in September 2016 to take on other musical ventures.

 Biography

-Claus Norreen was born in Charlottenlund, near Copenhagen.
-One of his biggest interests was electropop music.Hence, he bought a keyboard and started playing industrial techno.
+Norreen was born in Charlottenlund, near Copenhagen.
+One of his biggest interests was electropop music.
+Hence, he bought a keyboard and started playing industrial techno.

 When he finished school he started to work in his sisters' clothing store.
 The work in the store inspired him and influenced his style of music.
 In 1989, he met Søren Rasted and moved his music instrument to his residence.

 Claus married Danish journalist Siggy Norreen (née Madsen) in 2001.
 Their son Elliott was born in February 2003.
 The couple have since separated.